Clément Novalak: Formula One

 In 2017, Novalak partook in an assessment with the Ferrari Driver Academy.

 Endurance racing career

 In November 2023, Novalak participated in the WEC rookie test at the Bahrain International Circuit, testing an LMP2 car with Inter Europol Competition.

 2024

-The following month, he was announced to be contesting the full European Le Mans Series season with the team for 2024, as well as making his endurance racing debut for Inter Europol at the 24 Hours of Daytona in January 2024.
+The following month, Novalak was announced to be contesting the full European Le Mans Series season with the team for 2024, as well as making his endurance racing debut for Inter Europol at the 24 Hours of Daytona in January 2024.

 Personal life

 Novalak was born in the French city of Avignon to a French father and Swiss mother.
 He moved to Montreux in Switzerland as a child and again to Hertfordshire in the United Kingdom in his teens.
 He claimed in a 2020 interview that, similar to Bertrand Gachot, "...I would probably consider myself European nowadays."
 In 2021, he raced under a French license as he stated that his "origins are French" and despite him "[not having] lived there a lot [he] was born there and each time [he] took a train or a plane in France, [he felt] at home."

 Novalak's father, who had introduced him to motorsport, died in 2017, as a result of which the Frenchman added his father's birthday to his helmet in Roman numerals.